timothyahahn-rtn/asset-management/tools/cal_scripts/README.md

 ```
 brew install python2.7
 ```
 On Windows, install Cygwin or preferred terminal emulator.
-Then install Python.
+Make sure to select python as part of the installation process.
+Another method is to use the Linux Subsystem available on Windows 10.

 ## Running the code

 Navigate to the repository and in whatever terminal.
-There are a series of folders which contain the parsers and folders.
-Put the calibration files in the "Manufacturer Cal Files".
+There are a series of folders which contain the parsers and subdirectories containing .
+Put the calibration files in the "manufacturer" directory.

 Run the script by calling the corresponding parser.